griffio/griffio.github.io/_posts/2020-01-10-Effective-Kotlin-Review.md

 There are only brief references to coroutines or multi-threaded programming in handling mutability and state.

-Kotlin has DSL (domain specific language extensions methods) and a more expression statements

-Potentially Kotlin has still more to offer in terms of what it is from the
+Kotlin has still more potential to offer in terms of what it can be that one book

-Danny Thorpe's Delphi Component Design from 1996 https://dl.acm.org/doi/book/10.5555/524370
+Danny Thorpe's Delphi Component Design from 1996 https://dl.acm.org/doi/book/10.5555/524370 shows us how a internal look at similar language and integrated tool looks like with a eye of an insider.

 Particularly, it will be interesting to see how well an "Effective Kotlin Coroutines" could be as an entire book too, for something that too has many trade-offs.